Build AI agents for business analysis. Keep requirements, reports, and metrics moving.

 Yes.
 You can define the inputs and sections that matter for the update, then have the agent assemble a draft for review.
 That helps BAs keep stakeholders informed without rebuilding the same report every cycle.

-Manual automation vs approval-first agents for business analyst
+Manual work vs approval-first AI assistants for business analyst

 The difference is not just speed.
-Approval-first agents give business analyst teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give business analyst teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|